You can upload documents and link them to activities and Gift Aid Declarations on constituent timelines.

 From Data Management > File Upload click on Update Template and then download the Data Preparation Template.

-Open the Data Preparation Template and delete out the tabs which you will not be using, e.g. leaving just the Activities tab
+Open the Data Preparation Template and delete the tabs which you will not be using, e.g. leaving just the Activities tab

 Enter your data onto the spreadsheet, noting the following: